bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 For visualization, you will need:

 #. `IGV <https://software.broadinstitute.org/software/igv/>`_ installed.
-#. matplotlib, numpy, scipy, python3 installed.
+#. matplotlib, numpy, python3 installed for vartig visualization.
+#. samtools in PATH and pysam installed for IGV visualization.

+Running ``pip install pysam numpy matplotlib`` should do the trick if you don't have these dependencies installed. samtools can easily be installed via ``conda`` or built manually, but make sure it is in PATH if you want to do IGV visualization.

 Inputs
 ^^^^^